aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chartseriescollection/add/_index.md

 ---
 title: Add
 second_title: Aspose.Words for .NET API Reference
-description: Adds new ChartSeriesaspose.words.drawing.charts/chartseries/ to this collection.
+description: Adds new ChartSeries to this collection.
 Use this method to add series to any type of Bar Column Line and Surface charts.
 type: docs
 weight: 30
 url: /net/aspose.words.drawing.charts/chartseriescollection/add/